fbennett/quizzer/README.md

 embedded in the URL for each quiz instance.
 A management screen for each quiz, available only to instructors, is used to send the quiz link to each student.
 Student simply clicks on the link and takes the quiz.
-The student's one-time password changes with each new mailing.
+The students' one-time passwords change with each new mailing.

-Administrators all have global write access, and the administrator URL can be reset either by deleting the admin.csv file or replacing it with another version manually, and restarting the server.
+Administrators all have global write access, and the administrator URL can be reset either by deleting the admin.csv file, or by replacing it with another version manually, and restarting the server.
 There is no other security.